lnnrtwttkhn/fair-teaching-proposal/_application-form.md

 It is planned to regularly incorporate the course into the curriculum and offer it each winter term.
 Discussions are underway regarding an additional offering of the course as part of the PhD graduate school at the Institute of Psychology at Universität Hamburg.
 Both course formats could consistently include international virtual learning experience, thereby establishing this course format for the long term.
+Moreover, to build flexibility into the course design and accommodate evolving educational trends, technological advancements, and changes in the academic landscape, we will actively seek feedback from students and other instructors through regular surveys and evaluations.
+This continuous feedback mechanism will allow us to make real-time adjustments, ensuring that the course remains responsive to emerging developments, thereby contributing to its long-term viability.
 Similarly, at Erasmus University Rotterdam, the course may be extended to ERIM PhD students.
 ERIM (Erasmus Research Institute of Management) is a collaborative research institute of Rotterdam School of Management, Erasmus University (RSM), and the Erasmus School of Economics (ESE).
 Through the Open Science Community Rotterdam, the course will also be promoted to PhD students at other EUR research institutes, ensuring a diverse audience spanning various research fields, including psychology and medicine.
+To complement these efforts, ongoing professional development opportunities will be provided for instructors involved in the course, and comprehensive documentation and best practices guidelines will be developed.
+This documentation will serve as a reference for future instructors, offering insights into successful strategies, challenges, and adjustments made over time, thereby contributing to the continuity and consistency in the delivery of the international virtual learning format.
 The ILLF@home program will provide the necessary support to establish an international virtual learning and teaching format that can be regularly integrated into the curricula of both partner universities.